theodore3131/bathGuard/README.md

 So we can tell from the soundwave graph whether the user is safe.

 This app will listen to the sound in the bathroom and perform systematic ananysis based on the built-in Neurual network model.
 If the match ratio of the sound detected and the stored model, then the app will make urgent call and try to evoke the user by calling his name.

+### how to run this app?

+- first, download this project
+- open bathGuard/SoundWave1/Example/SoundWave.xcworkspace with Xcode
+- run on the simulator